Ilyasuuu/Ilyasuuu/README.md

-- 👋 Hi, I’m @Ilyasuuu
+- 👋 Hi, I’m @OuTCast
 - 👀 I’m interested in BACKEND DEVELOPMENT
-- 🌱 I’m currently learning PYTHON AND
+- 🌱 I’m currently learning PYTHON and more
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me 8_ilyyasu on instagram
+- 📫 How to reach me out_cast__20 on instagram
 - ⚡fact: []

 <!---